mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta/Creating_Editing_Pages/Using_Github_Desktop/Using_Github_Desktop.md

 {% include spoiler-start %}

 1. From the main menu click the *Branch* menu then select *Update from upstream/master*.
-This syncs the latest files to our local Windows copy.
+This syncs the latest files to the local Windows copy.
-2. Now that the local copy is updated click the *Push origin* button from the main screen to push the changes to the online version of our wiki fork.
+2. Now that the local copy is updated click the *Push origin* button from the main screen to push the changes to the online version of your wiki fork.

 ![The main screen showing Push origin button](/assets/Meta/Creating_Editing_Pages/Using_Github_Desktop/Getting started - Syncing to original wiki - Push origin.png)